Lorenz-127/Student-X/README.md

 ### Confirmation Page
 - The video at the confirmation page is embed from Code Institute [YouTube Channel](https://www.youtube.com/@CodeinstituteNet)
+  - How to make YouTube Video responsive I found on [Yoast.com](https://yoast.com/how-to-make-youtube-videos-responsive/)

 - The Link to the 5-day-coding-challenge leads direct to the origin site on Code Institute [Free Coding Course](https://codeinstitute.net/de/5-day-coding-challenge/)
 - The Link to the Article written by Ciara McGlynn leads direct to the origin site on Code Institutes [Blog Career Change](https://codeinstitute.net/de/blog/why-is-it-important-to-learn-programming/) why is it important to learn programming.